 - It reduces the complete cost of the cultivation.

-- This improves crop yield even without using organic pesticides.
+- This improves crop yield without using organic pesticides.

 - Plant growth regulators are natural and the fruits produced are larger.

-- Parthenocarpy helps the grower to keep the insects and pests away without even using chemicals.
-Because there is no requirement of pollinating insects for the formation of fruits.
-So the plants can be covered from getting attacked by the bad insects.
+- Parthenocarpy keeps the insects and pests away without using chemicals because there is no requirement of pollinating insects for the formation of fruits.
+This protects the plants from being attacked by pesticides.

-Stay tuned with BYJU’S to learn more about the Parthenocarpy and various examples of parthenocarpy crops.
+Stay tuned with BYJU’S to learn more about the Parthenocarpy and parthenocarpic fruits.